 162 Connection Timing Adjustment: Incoming When the Call Center calls out to a Cumin-M modem, it sends a repeating ID tone (#1#).
 This SP sets the line remains open to send these ID tones after the number of the Cumin-M modem is dialed up and connected.
 [0~24/1/1] The actual amount of time is this setting x 2 sec.
-For example, if you set "2" the line will remain open for 4 sec 163 Access Point 103 This is the number of the dial up access point for Cumin M. If no setting is done for this SD code, then a propert value (determined by the country colorted) in for this SP code, then a preset value (determined by the country selected) is used.
-Allowed: Up to 16 alphanumeric characters 164 Line Connecting This SP sets the connection conditions for the customer.
+For example, if you set "2" the line will remain open for 4 sec.
+163 Access Point 103 This is the number of the dial-up access point for Cumin-M. If no setting is done for this SP code, then a preset value (determined by the country selected) is used.
+Default: 0 Allowed: Up to 16 alphanumeric characters 164 Line Connecting This SP sets the connection conditions for the customer.
 This setting dedicates the line to Cumin-M only, or sets the line for sharing between Cumin-M and a fax unit.
-[0~1/ 0 /1] 0: Line shared by Cumin-M/Fax 1: Line dedicated to Cumin-M only Note If this setting is changed, the conjer must be cycled off and on • If this setting is changed, the copier must be cycled of and on. • SP5010 107 determines whether the on-nook button can be used to interrupt 470 a Cumin-ivi transmission in progress to open the line for fax transaction.
-1/3 Modem Serial Number This SP displays the serial number registered for the Cumin-M. 174 Retransmission Limit Normally, it is best to allow unlimited time for certification and ID2 update requests, and for the notification that the certification has been completed.
+[0~1/ 0 /1] 0: Line shared by Cumin-M/Fax 1: Line dedicated to Cumin-M only Note: If this setting is changed, the copier must be cycled off and on.
+SP5816 187 determines whether the off-hook button can be used to interrupt 470 a Cumin-M transmission in progress to open the line for fax transaction.
+Modem Serial Number 173 This SP displays the serial number registered for the Cumin-M. 174 Retransmission Limit Normally, it is best to allow unlimited time for certification and ID2 update requests, and for the notification that the certification has been completed.
 However, Cumin-M generates charges based on transmission time for the customer, so a limit is placed upon the time allowed for these transactions.
-If these transactions cannot be completed within the allowed time, do this SP cancel the time restriction.
+If these transactions cannot be completed within the allowed time, do this SP to cancel the time restriction.
 187 FAX/TX Priority This SP determines whether pushing the off-hook button will interrupt a Cumin- M transmission in progress to open the line for fax transaction.
-This SP can be used only if SP5816 164 is set to "0" $10{-1}/0/11$ 0:Disable.
-Setting the fax unit off back does not interrupt a fax transaction in o.Disable.
-Setting the lax unit on-hook does not interrupt a lax transaction in butten must be pushed again to get the fax unit on back ofter the Currin M transmission has completed transmission has completed.
-TEnable.
-When Cumin-Wishares a line with a fax unit, setting the fax unit off- nook will interrupt a Cumin-IVI transmission in progress and open the line for a tax transaction.
-201 Regist: Status Displays a number that indicates the status of the NRS service device.
+This SP can I used only if SP5816 164 is set to "0".
+[0~1/ 0 /1] 0:Disable.
+Setting the fax unit off-hook does not interrupt a fax transaction in progress.
+If the off-hook button is pushed during a Cumin-M transmission, the button must be pushed again to set the fax unit on-hook after the Cumin-M transmission has completed.
+1:Enable.
+When Cumin-M shares a line with a fax unit, setting the fax unit off- hook will interrupt a Cumin-M transmission in progress and open the line for a fax transaction.
+201 201 Regist: Status Displays a number that indicates the status of the NRS service device.
 0 Neither the NRS device nor Cumin device are set.
 1 The Cumin device is being set.
 Only Box registration is completed.
 In this status the Basil unit cannot answer a polling request.
 2 The Cumin device is set.
 In this status the Basil unit cannot answer a polling request.
 3 The NRS device is being set.
-In this status the Cumin device cannot be set The NPS module has not started 1
+In this status the Cumin device cannot be set.
+4 The NRS module has not started.